Getting Started Guide

 - If needed: create a development course

 If you do not have access to your upcoming courses yet you can create development courses to begin adding content and designing your courses.
 You can create as many development courses as you would like.
-To create, while on your Dashboard in the lower right click the button "Start a new course."
+To create, go to Courses, then click on All Courses, then click the button +Course in the upper left.
 Give your development course a name and click "Create."
-You will then go to your Moodle course and https://www.csusm.edu/iits/services/ats/idesign/canvas/guides/backupandrestoreinstructions/index.html.
+You will then go to your Moodle course, backup the content, and import into your development container.

-Once you have access to your official Fall 2022 courses you can easily import the content from your development course into your Fall 2022 course.
+Once you have access to your official courses you can easily import the content from your development course into the official course.

 10 Steps to Getting your Course Ready